-WAITING LIST NAME DESCRIPTION NUMBER OF HOUSEHOLDS ON WAITING LIST WAITING LIST OPEN, PARTIALLY OPEN OR CLOSED

-HCV Type: Central 5,820 (May Partially) Open

-RAD & PBV Type: Site Based 4,432 Open
+WAITING LIST NAME DESCRIPTION NUMBER OF HOUSEHOLDS ON WAITING LIST WAITING LIST OPEN, PARTIALLY OPEN OR CLOSED нсу Type: Central 5,618 Closed RAD & PBV Type: Site Based (Centrally Managed) 46,256 Open

 All applicants can choose to be placed on several site-based waiting lists at the same time.
-This allows for increased housing choices applicants.
+This allows for increased housing choices for applicants.
 When an applicant is housed, they are removed from all other site-based waiting lists managed by INLIVIAN.
-The INLIVIAN HCV waiting list may open in 2021 to allow current Dillehay residents an opportunity to apply prior to receiving tenant protection vouchers.
+Currently, there is no limit to the number of RAD or Traditional project-based voucher site-based waiting lists for which an applicant can apply.
+As such, please note that the 46,236 households listed in the table above represent applicants who have applied to multiple lists.